 Description: A picture of a cross section of an eye showing the injection of steroids from a needle-like device.

 Narration: Steroids called dexamethasone implants can reduce swelling in the eyes of people with CRVO, helping to lessen or prevent more damage to the macula.

 Description: Two doctors in an operating room are about to perform a steroid implant into a patient lying on the operating room table.

-Narration: These implants are administered under general anesthetic, using a small injection into the back of the eye.
+Narration: These implants are administered under local anesthetic, using a small injection into the back of the eye.

 Description: Picture of a female doctor using a machine to point a laser into the eye of a male patient.
 A zoomed in section shows the laser beam hitting a small leaky blood vessel.

 Narration: In laser photocoagulation, leaky blood vessels affecting central vision are sealed using a laser.
 This slows the leakage of fluid, reducing the amount of fluid in the retina.
 Laser photocoagulation can be used to treat both types of RVO but has become less common with the advent of other treatments.

 Description: A three-part picture is drawn.
 Part one is a picture of a needle aimed at a target with the word “VEGF” in the centre of the target; part two is a picture of a main blood vessel with some small new blood vessels forming and a STOP sign in the top corner; and part three is a picture of a doctor preparing to administer an injection into the eye of a patient.

 Narration: Anti-VEGF medicine is a specialized medication for RVO that targets VEGF.
 It is designed to block the VEGF signals which lead to macular edema and angiogenesis.
 Injection of anti-VEGF medicine has been shown to restore vision in many patients with RVO.
 Eye injections are generally very well tolerated, but side effects can include local irritation, bleeding of the surface of the eye and, rarely, infection.